insabelter/PokeCards/README.md

 # For devs
 Rename the `.env.example` locally to `.env` and assign the value `DB_PASSWORD` accordingly.
 If you don't know this password you are not supposed to.
+After doing so perform a `git reset --hard origin/main` and you are all set.

 #### NEVER push the `.env` into the remote repository.